turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         save_figs=True,
     )

-which would give this figure:
+This example would give the following figure:

 .. image:: ../images/static_pressure.png
     :scale: 15%

 Similarly for the single point line, a subset can be defined.
-However, you can define several subset, such that you can plot a variable at different subsets.
+However, you can define several subsets, by specifying more values for the selected parameter.
 In this example, the mass flow rate is plotted as a function of total-to-static pressure ratio, at different subsets of angular speed:

 .. code-block:: python